 Who ordered coup?

-We had to look hard to find them, and once we did I was quit surprised.
 Several tanks and APCs had been parked outside the central Government offices, and barriers erected around them.
 The barriers were not to deter the crowds, but rather control the hordes of Thais taking pictures with the tanks.
 It was all quite bizarre, but in a positive way.
 I couldn’t resist, and took a pict to…

 When I left a week ago, Thailand was calm.
 The new Airport had just opened and local people seemed glad to be ride of the former PM Thaksin.
 While military coups are for the most part a bad thing, the general feeling in Thailand is that something drastic needed to be done in order to progress.
 The important question that remains open is if the military return power to the people gently, as promised, or through bloodshed, as in the past.
 As of now things seem to be progressing in the right direction.